Search for a hypothetical gauge boson and dark photons in charmonium transitions: DATA ANALYSIS

 For the $\gamma e^+e^-e^+e^-$ final state, the highest-momentum electron and positron tracks are considered to be leptons from $J/\psi$ decay.
 The other two tracks are considered as leptons from $\gamma^\prime(X)$ decay.
 Simulation studies of this assignment show that the misidentification rate is negligible ($<1\%$).
 The $J/\psi$ and $\psi(3686)$ signals are identified by requiring the invariant masses of the high momentum lepton pair and the $\gamma e^+e^-\ell^+\ell^-$ candidate to be within the intervals $|M_{\ell^+\ell^-}-M_{J/\psi}|<0.05~\text{GeV}/c^2$ and $|M_{\gamma e^+e^-\ell^+\ell^-}-M_{\psi(3686)}|<0.06~\text{GeV}/c^2$.
 The mass windows correspond to about $\pm 3\sigma$ of their mass resolutions, where $M_{J/\psi}$ and $M_{\psi(3686)}$ are the nominal masses of $J/\psi$ and $\psi(3686)$ particles taken from the PDG~\cite{ParticleDataGroup:2024cfk}, and $\sigma$ is the resolution obtained from the fits to the $M_{\ell^+\ell^-}$ and $M_{\gamma e^+e^-\ell^+\ell^-}$ distributions of signal MC samples with a Crystal Ball function convolved with a Gaussian function.

 A study of the inclusive MC sample, using the TopoAna~\cite{Zhou:2020ksj} tool, shows that the main background arises from $\psi(3686)\to\gamma\chi_{cJ},~\chi_{cJ}\to\gamma J/\psi$ events, where one photon converts to an $e^+e^-$ pair in the detector material.
-To suppress these background events, a photon conversion finder algorithm~\cite{Xu:2012xq} is applied to reconstruct the conversion vertex.
+To suppress these background events, a photon conversion veto algorithm~\cite{Xu:2012xq} is applied to reconstruct the conversion vertex.
 The length $R_{xy}$ is defined as the projected distance from the $(0,0,0)$ point to the conversion vertex of the lower momentum $e^+e^-$ pair in the $x-y$ plane.
 For this kind of background, $R_{xy}$ mainly accumulates at $3~\text{cm}$ and $6~\text{cm}$, corresponding to the positions of the beam pipe and the inner wall of the MDC, respectively, as displayed in Fig.~\ref{RXY}. $R_{xy}$ is required to be less than $2~\text{cm}$ to reject this background.
+Simulation studies show that the rejection rates of the photon conversion veto are $(77.17\pm 0.26)\%$, $(68.40 \pm 0.17)\%$, and $(67.40\pm 0.18)\%$ for three $\chi_{cJ}$ channels.

 To exclude backgrounds from $\psi(3686)\to\eta(\pi^0)J/\psi$, $\eta(\pi^0)\to\gamma e^+e^-$ decays, the invariant mass $M_{\gamma e^+e^-}$ of the photon and the lower momentum $e^+e^-$ pair is required to be outside the mass windows of $[0.115,0.150]~\text{GeV}/c^2$ and $[0.505,0.570]~\text{GeV}/c^2$, respectively.